jbroadway/lemur/README.md

 * [Comments](https://github.com/jbroadway/comments)
 * [SCORM](https://github.com/jbroadway/scorm)

+> **Note:** You may need to add `"minimum-stability": "dev"` to your `composer.json`
+> file in order for Composer to work correctly while Lemur is still in development.

 2\.
 Log into Elefant and run the Lemur installer by navigating to Tools > Courses.

 ### Optional steps